 Does anyone else not see how screwed up this is?????

-Posted on March 26, 2018, in Audits, Behavioral health, Cardinal Innovations, DHHS, Health Care Providers and Services, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Recoupment, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, Monetary Damages, NC, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Behavioral health, Behavioral Health Care Providers, Behavioral health Providers, Cardinal, Cardinal CEO, Cardinal Innovations, DHHS, Injunctions, Knicole Emanuel, Managed care, Managed Care Organizations, Mandy Cohen, MCO and Tax dollars, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Behavioral Health, Medicaid Tax Dollars, Personal, Potomac Law, Potomac Law Group, Richard Topping.
+Posted on March 26, 2018, in Behavioral health, Cardinal Innovations, Health Care Providers and Services, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Recoupment, Medicaid Services, Medicare and Medicaid Provider Audits, Mental Health, Mental Health Problems, Mental Illness, Monetary Damages, NC, NC DHHS, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Behavioral health, Behavioral Health Care Providers, Behavioral health Providers, Cardinal, Cardinal CEO, Cardinal Innovations, Injunctions, Knicole Emanuel, Managed care, Managed Care Organizations, Mandy Cohen, MCO and Tax dollars, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Behavioral Health, Medicaid Tax Dollars, NC DHHS, Personal, Potomac Law, Potomac Law Group, Richard Topping.
 Bookmark the permalink.
 7 Comments.